Customizing a Private Approach or Going Public

 If you believe that you and your spouse could focus your attention on resolving issues, be respectful of each other’s rights and obligations, and share an openness to long-term settlement, then interest-based processes may be your path.

 - being fully informed about legal rights and obligations by your independent lawyer provides a solid foundation and direction for the negotiations

 - understanding what you are entitled to receive from your spouse or partner as well as what your partner is entitled to receive from you

 - open discussions about the true financial circumstances are necessary to plan for the immediate and long term future

 - being personally involved empowers the clients to resolve problems as they arise while working together to consider a comprehensive resolution

 Characteristics of a position-based approach:

 There are times when a position-based approach is effective.
-For example, a pattern of abusive behaviour or refusal by a spouse to respond to requests for financial disclosure that require that you initiate or respond to a court action or lawsuit.
+For example, a pattern of abusive behavior or refusal by a spouse to respond to requests for financial disclosure that require that you initiate or respond to a court action or lawsuit.

-- the court mandated process is paper-laden and involves time-sensitive deadlines
+- The court-mandated process is paper-laden and involves time-sensitive deadlines

-- it is expensive in terms of time, emotion and money due to aggressive tactics which may be used by one side, court backlogs and insufficient public resources
+- It is expensive in terms of time, emotion, and money due to aggressive tactics which may be used by one side, court backlogs, and insufficient public resources

 - When facing an entrenched ‘warrior’, or for those who may be in abusive or difficult relationships, position-based processes that require a stranger to adjudicate may be the appropriate approach